 So, if you are staying at least 2 or 3 days in Cappadocia, you will have more chances to have good weather and to be able to catch a flight!

 The best time of the year to ride on a hot air balloon

 Hot air ballooning in Cappadocia is incredible not only because of the unique landscape but also because the balloons fly approximately 250 days of the year, compared to about 60 days elsewhere in Europe.
 Not only can you soar above the terrain in summer and spring, but you can explore the winter wonderland from above.

 The best time of year to go hot air ballooning in Cappadocia is from April to October as the most favorable weather conditions are during these months.
 Because of strong winds most of the flight cancellations take place from December to March.

 How many feet above the ground the balloons can reach

-If you are scared of heights, you need to know that the balloons can fly anywhere from about tree level to 3,000 feet above ground.
+If you are scared of heights, you need to know that the balloons can fly anywhere from about tree level to 3,000 feet above the ground.
 During my experience on our hot air balloon flight in Cappadocia, we reached 100 meters!
 Experienced pilots can even take you right down into valleys full of “fairy chimney” rock formations and Goreme town.